DakingDaking Compressors FET III Stereo Compressor

 Variable linking between channels is envisioned for use when compressing two different tracks, such as bass and kick, to tie limiter action together to greater or lesser degrees.
 The Stereo Link is continuously variable from 0 to ?.

 All controls except “Ratio” are pots.
 The new variable pots add the ability to fine tune behaviors in the studio.
-Mastering engineers may prefer the repeatability of switches, such as those on the FET II, which will continue in the Daking product line.

 The FET II’s relied on control voltage summing for the stereo linking.
 Because the FET III is two independent units in one box, it uses audio summing, which is much more accurate.

 The Daking FET III uses THAT CORP differential amps in and out (electronically balanced).
-The FET II has transformers in and out but they are 1:1 input to output so they do not “color” the sound.
+The FET II had transformers in and out but they are 1:1 input to output so they do not “color” the sound.
 (A mic input transformer at 1:10 ratio in a mic pre would color the sound significantly.)
 The common mode rejection in FET III is equal to that of FET II.
 The FET III output level is +24 while the FET II can be as high as +30.

 The unit is fully RoHs compliant.